rubyworks/rc/README.md

 ## Qualifications

-RC can be used with any Ruby-based commandline tool that can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, or the tool has been desinged to directly support RC.
+RC can be used with any Ruby-based commandline tool and there exists some means of configuring the tool via a toplevel/global interface, or the tool has been desinged to directly support RC.

 ## Customization

-A tool can provide dedicated support for RC by loading the `rc/api` script and defining a `config_proc` procedure.
-For example, the `detroit` project
+A tool can provide dedicated support for RC by loading `rc` and using the `RC.setup` method to define a configuration procedure.
+For example, the `detroit` project defines:
-defines:

-    require 'rc/api'
+    require 'rc'

-    RC.config_proc('detroit') do |config|
+    RC.setup('detroit', :command) do |config|
       Detroit.rc_config << config
     end

-When `detroit` gets around to loading a project's build assemblies, it will check `rc_config` setting and evaluate the configurations via Detroit's own DSL.
+In our example, `detroit` is required this configuration will be proccessed.
+The optional `:command` argument, ensures that it only happens if `$0 == 'detroit'`.
+We can see that Detroit stores the configuration for later us.
+When Detroit gets around to loading a project's build assemblies, it will check this `rc_config` setting and evaluate the configurations found there via Detroit's own DSL.

+It is important that 'rc' be required first, ideally before anything else.
+This ensure RC will pick up all configured features.

 Some tools will want to support a command line option for selecting a configuration profile.
 RC has a convenience method to make this very easy to do.

-    RC.profile_switch('-p', '--profile')
+    RC.profile_switch('qed', '-p', '--profile')

 It does not remove the argument from `ARGV`, so the tool's command line option parser should still account for it.
-This simply ensures RC will know what the profile is by setting `ENV['profile']` to that given in `ARGV`.
+This simply ensures RC will know what the profile is by setting `ENV['profile']` to the entry following the switch.

 ## Dependencies